dattran24/Derivative-free/README.md

-# Numerical Experiments for Globally Convergent Derivative-Free Methods in Nonconvex Optimization
+# Derivative-Free Methods for Smooth Functions

 This package provides the numerical experiments presented in the paper: